DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 Nmap done: 1 IP address (1 host up) scanned in 26.96 seconds
 ~~~

 I wasn't really sure what the RPCbind service was for, so I spent a little while investigating it.
 Turns out that RPCbind is common used for services like NFS, so I wanted to see if that was a viable attack vector.
 After a bit of googling for information, I found the Nmap script for enumerating RPC, 'rpcinfo'.
-I also found the rpcinfo from some googling which needed me to install the nfs-common package.
+I also found a separate tool called rpcinfo from some googling which needed me to install the nfs-common package.

 ~~~
 ~/b/zico2 # ❯❯❯ nmap --script rpcinfo 192.168.56.101